 Adult Dance Classes

 Whether you want to try something new for fun and fitness or maintain your love for dance, we have a range of classes available for every level.
-Public classes for adults are held on Tuesday and Wednesday evenings and include beginners contemporary dance as well as as beginner, intermediate, pointe and advanced ballet classes.
+Public classes for adults are held on Tuesday and Wednesday evenings and include contemporary dance as well as basics, beginner, intermediate, pointe and advanced ballet classes.
 All classes are taught by professional teachers and dancers, as well as some well-known WAB company members.
+Please note that you must be at least 18 years old to attend these classes.

 Ballet Basics – No dance experience needed what so ever, this class is for complete beginners.